Frequently Asked Hammered Dulcimer Questions

 Probably most dulcimers made today are of this type.
 These feature a clean look since the soundboard extends to the edge of the instrument covering the pinblocks.
 Most (if not all) have two strings per course on both the bass and treble bridges.

-Builders of this type of dulcimer include Sam Rizetta, Dusty Strings, James Jones, Folkcraft Instruments, Masterworks/Russel Cook, Jerry Reed Smith, and many others.
+Builders of this type of dulcimer include Sam Rizetta, Dusty Strings, Jerry Reed Smith, James Jones, Folkcraft Instruments, Masterworks/Russel Cook, Songbird (Chris Foss), David Lindsay (David's Dulcimers), and many others.

 In my experience these instruments often have a very sweet, mellow, sometimes pianistic sound (although this is not always true), and often weigh less than a comparable instrument of the other type (but not always).
 They can be more sensitive to temperature and humidity changes since they must expand and contract as a unit.
 For the same reason they seem more prone to develop cracked soundboards in the winter if allowed to dry out (ie. no humidification in the room)